• Shawn: Born Without a Race

 National Suicide Prevention Lifeline – 1-800-273-8255 OR Dial or Text 988.

 Thank you to our Patreons!
-Join at the $10 level and be part of our monthly Zoom /ADOPTEE CAFE community.
-Our next Zoom is on 9/14 at 1 pm ET.
+Join at the $10 level and be part of our monthly Zoom with the ADOPTEE CAFE community.
+The next meeting is December January 4th

 Support the show